Guide to planning OpenAM deployments. OpenAM provides open source Authentication, Authorization, Entitlement and Federation software.

 A third advantage to reverse proxies is when you have applications that sit on non-standard containers for which ForgeRock does not provide a native agent.
 In this case, you can implement a reverse proxy in your Web tier, and deploy a policy agent on the reverse proxy to filter any requests.

-"OpenAM Frontend Load Balancers and Reverse Proxies with Agent" shows a simple topology diagram of your Web tier with agents deployed on your reverse proxies.
+Figure 3.3, "OpenAM Frontend Load Balancers and Reverse Proxies with Agent" shows a simple topology diagram of your Web tier with agents deployed on your reverse proxies.
 The dotted policy agents indicate that they can be optionally deployed in your network depending on your configuration, container type, and application.

 The ForgeRock IRM platform includes an open-source application gateway product, OpenIG, a versatile, Java EE servlet-based reverse proxy server.
 OpenIG allows you to integrate your applications into existing networks using current standards, such as SAML 2.0 federation, OAuth 2.0 and OpenID Connect 1.0, custom or legacy applications, or other vendor solutions without altering native applications.
 With OpenIG, you can extend OpenAM's authentication and authorization (policy) services to provide SSO across your mobile, social, partner, and Web applications.